MPGarg/TSCAI2.5/README.md

 1. MNIST: Downloaded using torchvision.datasets.MNIST
 2. Random Number: Dataset class RandomNo created.
 Method __init__ is using torch.randint for Random number generation and __getitem__ to get data in return

-While training model there is For loop on MNIST DataLoader and <b>iter</b> on DataLoader for RandomNo for looping to next batch.
+While training the model there is For loop on MNIST DataLoader and <b>iter</b> on DataLoader for RandomNo for looping to the next batch.

-Approach used in this Network is to get prediction of MNIST dataset first and concatenate that output with random number.
+Approach used in this Network is to get a prediction of MNIST dataset first and concatenate that output with a random number.
 One hot encoding (F.one_hot) is used on both prediction and random number and for concatenation torch.cat is used.
-After this there will be 20 input features from concatenated layer and that layer is passed to fully connected layer (100 in this case) to output layer (19 output).
+After this there will be 20 input features from the concatenated layer and that layer is passed to a fully connected layer (100 in this case) to the output layer (19 output).

 Both of these outputs are returned and loss is calculated individually using F.cross_entropy for both of them because both are one hot encoded.
 Once loss is calculated individually and then it is summed up to get total loss.
 After this network is adjusted for total loss gradient.

-Results of this are evaluated for MNIST & Sum individually. <b>It was observered that after initial epoch Sum result become tightly linked with MNIST prediction.</b>
+Results of this are evaluated for MNIST & Sum individually. <b>It was observed that after the initial epoch Sum results become tightly linked with MNIST prediction.</b>

 ## Accuracy
 After 15 epoch Accuracy for both MNIST & Sum was 99.8% (59,881/60,000)